-- If an alarm is sounding, pressing EXIT will cancel the alarm. - If a menu tab is selected, pressing EXIT will exit the menu mode and return to the view. - If a menu is active, pressing EXIT will return to the previous level in the menu system. - Pressing EXIT will cycle through the available views in reverse order. - If Freeze Frame is active, pressing EXIT will return to a scrolling display.
+- If an alarm is sounding, pressing EXIT will cancel the alarm. - If a menu tab is selected, pressing EXIT will exit the menu mode and return to the view. - If a menu is active, pressing EXIT will return to the previous level in the menu system. - · Pressing EXIT will cycle through the available views in reverse order.